Features of centrifuges

 There are many different brands of laboratory centrifuges available for rent.
 Primary features of each model centrifuge include the speed, tube size, programmability, rotor design, refridgeration capabilities and physical footprint.
 Other features include noise levels and mounting or fastening options.

-KWIPPED suppliers can help you to navigate available centrifuge rental options.
+KWIPPED suppliers can help you to navigate available centrifuge rental or lease options.
 They are quite verse in application and equipment capabilities.

 How centrifuges work